 VPN services do have some legitimate uses especially when you’re out and about and must connect to an unknown and untrusted Wi-Fi network; like the network at an airport or café.
 The best possible security strategy is to avoid connecting to unfamiliar Wi-Fi network unless you absolutely have to.

 It’s easier for many VPN service providers to spy on your complete traffic — including much of your encrypted web traffic — than it would have been for a potential local attacker.
-You’ve to trust your VPN provider more than a random network.
-You’ve to install their software and grant their root certificate absolute trust on your device.
-This level of trust enable them to impersonate any websites; including normally secure websites over HTTPS.
+You have to trust your VPN provider more than a random network.
+You have to install the VPN provider’s software and grant their root certificate absolute trust on your device.
+This level of trust enable them to impersonate any websites; including HTTPS-secured websites.

 When it comes to VPNs: the cure for potentially insecure networks can be worse than the potential risk you expose yourself to by using them.

 So why do large tech media companies recommend you “protect yourself with a VPN” and suggest that VPNs provide absolute and impenetrable online anonymity and privacy (even though no such thing is possible)?
 They’re often just echoing the marketing materials available on the VPN services’ websites.

 Advertisements for VPN services are competitive and they can be very valuable to websites.
 I’ve called out PCMag in for not clearly disclosing that their VPN coverage featured affiliate partner links that yielded sales commissions to PCMag.
 In that article, I included a table showing just how profitable these partner programs can be to websites like PCMag.
 Selling one VPN subscription can give reoccurring revenue for as long as the referred customers keeps renewing their subscription.